-The share option and performance rights programmes allow the consolidated entity's employees to acquire shares of the Company.
-The fair value of options and performance rights granted are recognised as an employee expense with a corresponding increase in equity.
-The fair value is measured at grant date and spread over the period during which the employees become unconditionally entitled to the options or the performance rights.
+The performance rights programmes allow the consolidated entity's employees to acquire shares of the Company.
+The fair value of performance rights granted are recognised as an employee expense with a corresponding increase in equity.
+The fair value is measured at grant date and spread over the period during which the employees become unconditionally entitled to the performance rights.
 The fair value of the instrument granted is measured using a binomial option pricing model, taking into account the terms and conditions upon which the options were granted.
 The amount recognised as an expense is adjusted to reflect the actual number of share options or performance rights that are expected to vest.